 Cavaliers Earn ITA All-Academic Team Honor

-CHARLOTTESVILLE, Va. – The 2017 NCAA Champion Virginia men’s tennis team has been named an ITA All-Academic team while two players, Thai-Son Kwiatkowski (Charlotte, N.C.) and Carl Soderlund (Stockholm, Sweden), were named ITA Scholar-Athletes in honors announced Tuesday (July 25) by the Intercollegiate Tennis Association.
+TEMPE, Ariz. – The 2016 NCAA Champion Virginia men’s tennis team has been named a 2016 ITA All-Academic team while two players, Thai-Son Kwiatkowski (Charlotte, N.C.) and Mac Styslinger (Birmingham, Ala.) were named ITA Scholar-Athletes in honors announced Thursday (July 22) by the Intercollegiate Tennis Association.

 The ITA All-Academic Team award is presented to schools that have a cumulative team grade point average of 3.20 or above (on a 4.00 scale).
 All eligible student-athletes whose names appear on the eligibility form and have competed in one or more varsity matches must average into the GPA for the current academic year (including fall 2015 and spring 2016).
 Virginia was one of five ACC schools to earn the honor along with Duke, Louisville, Notre Dame and Wake Forest.

 In order to earn ITA Scholar-Athlete status a player must meet the following criteria: 1.) be a varsity letter winner, 2.) have a grade point average of at least 3.50 (on a 4.00 scale) for the current academic year, and 3.) have been enrolled at their present school for at least 2 semesters (including freshman thorough senior year).